Tiru-Kaggundi/Tiru-Kaggundi/README.md

 - 👋 Hi, I’m @Tiru-Kaggundi
-- No, that's not my real name.
-It unsqueezes into Tirumala Venkatesh Kaggundi
+- Full name: Tirumala Venkatesh Kaggundi
 - 👀 I’m interested in AI/ML and the application of the same in Public Policy
-- 🌱 I’m currently learning stuff that might change the world
+- 🌱 I’m interested in stuff that might change the world
-- 💞️ I’m looking to collaborate on dataviz projects, AI/ML projects related to governance.
+- 💞️ I’m can collaborate on dataviz and AI/ML projects related to governance and public policy.
 - -- Check out some of my posts on www.indianwesterlies.com
 - :) On medium at https://medium.com/@tirumalakv
 - 📫 How to reach me ... send an email to tirumalakv@gmail.com.
+I usually respond within 48 to 72 hours.